- Thaddeus Holownia CV (2018) [80 KB PDF]

 Thaddeus Holownia, is a visual artist, teacher, letterpress printer and publisher.
 Holownia was born in England in 1949 and immigrated to Canada in 1954.
 He completed a B.A. in Communication and Fine Arts at University of Windsor in 1972.
 After a forty-one year teaching and administrative career in the Department of Fine Arts at Mount Allison University in Sackville New Brunswick, Holownia recently retired and now spends his time at his studio in Jolicure New Brunswick.

-Holownia is a Fulbright Fellow and elected member of the RCA.
-He has twice received the Paul Paré Medal from Mount Allison University in recognition of excellence in teaching, creative activity, research, and community service.
-Recent awards include the Lieutenant Governor’s Award for High Achievement in the Visual Arts from artsNB and the Order of New Brunswick.
+Holownia is a Fellow of the Royal Society of Canada, a Fulbright Fellow and an elected member of the RCA.
+He has twice received the Paul Paré Medal from Mount Allison University in recognition of excellence in teaching, creative activity, research, and community service as well as receiving the Lieutenant Governor’s Award for High Achievement in the Visual Arts from artsNB and the Order of New Brunswick.